 - Seizures and tremors

 - Dilated pupils

 Cooked tomatoes are much safer than raw tomatoes.
 The toxic alkaloid practically disappears when cooked, so it would be safe to give your dog a small amount.
 However, before feeding your dog with it, you need to check that tomato sauce hadn’t been cooked with another toxin.
 Garlic and onions contain a dangerous substance that can poison your dog as well, so be careful.
 Besides, salt and pepper can cause your dog an upset stomach, so try to avoid them when cooking for him.

-So, can dogs eat tomatoes?
+Can dogs eat tomatoes?
+Well, it depends.
 Even though the toxicity of ripe tomatoes lowers considerably, feeding your dog every day with them is not recommended.
 There are a lot of foods containing the same minerals and vitamins that don’t compromise your pouch’s health.
 Choose wisely 🙂

 Some foods are known to be toxic for dogs, like grapes, raisins, chocolate, or sugar.
 However, even though some foods may seem harmless, they can end up hurting your dog.
 Unripe tomatoes are one of them.

 Tomatoes contain an alkaloid called tomatine, which is toxic for dogs.
 As time goes by and tomatoes ripen, the possibility of containing this alkaloid narrows down significantly.
 Besides, tomatine is found in an even bigger proportion in leaves and tomato plants, and they contain atropine, which is also toxic for dogs.